Sharon Gless

 Sharon Marguerite Gless (born May 31, 1943) is an American actress known for her television roles.
 She portrayed Maggie Philbin on Switch (1975–1978), Sgt.
-Christine Cagney in the police procedural drama series Cagney & Lacey (1982–1988), and played the title role in The Trials of Rosie O'Neill (1990–1992).
-She was Debbie Novotny in the Showtime cable television series Queer as Folk (2000–2005) and Madeline Westen on Burn Notice (2007–2013).
+Christine Cagney in the police procedural drama series Cagney & Lacey (1982–1988), and the title role in The Trials of Rosie O'Neill (1990–1992).
+She also played Debbie Novotny in the Showtime cable television series Queer as Folk (2000–2005) and Madeline Westen on Burn Notice (2007–2013).

-A 10-time Emmy Award nominee and seven-time Golden Globe Award nominee, she won a Golden Globe in 1986 and Emmys in 1986 and 1987 for Cagney & Lacey, and a second Golden Globe in 1991 for The Trials of Rosie O'Neill.
+A 10-time Emmy Award nominee and seven-time Golden Globe Award nominee, Gless won a Golden Globe in 1986 and an Emmy in 1986 and 1987 for Cagney & Lacey, as well as a second Golden Globe in 1991 for The Trials of Rosie O'Neill.
 She received a star on the Hollywood Walk of Fame in 1995.

 Early life and career

 A fifth-generation Californian, Gless was born in Los Angeles, the daughter of Marjorie (McCarthy) and sportswear manufacturing executive Dennis J. Gless.
 She grew up Catholic.
 She has two brothers, Michael McCarthy Gless and Aric Dennis Gless.
 Her parents divorced when she was in her teens.

 Her maternal grandfather was Neil McCarthy, a prominent Los Angeles attorney for Howard Hughes who had a large clientele of major film-studio executives and actors.
 Wanting to become an actress, she asked her grandfather's opinion.
 He told her, "Stay out of it, it's a filthy business!"
 A few years later, though, when she spoke to him again about acting, he encouraged her and gave her money for acting classes.

 Gless worked as a secretary for advertising agencies Grey Advertising, and then for the independent movie production company General Film Corporation.
 While she worked as a production assistant, Gless studied drama with acting coach Estelle Harman.
 In 1972, talent agent Monique James asked Gless to prepare a short scene and perform it for her.
 Soon after James offered her a 7-year contract with Universal Studios, and she remained under contract until Universal ended all contracts in 1981; James continued as her agent and mentor for another eleven years.
 Near the end of her contract, she was identified in the media as the last of the contract players.
 Universal was the last company to use the salaried, old Hollywood apprentice system.

 Actress Elizabeth Baur was Gless' cousin.